-- Based on the Change of Substantial Holder Notice lodged by Australian Style Group Pty Ltd dated 24 March 2014 (1) (updated to reflect current registered shareholdings and percentage voting power) - (2) Based on the Change of Substantial Holder Notice lodged by BEL dated 8 July 2016 - Based on the Change of Substantial Holder Notice lodged by QUE and OEQ dated 8 July 2016 (3) - Based on the Change of Substantial Holder Notice lodged by Wilson Asset Management Group dated 30 June 2016 (4)
+- (1) Based on the Change of Substantial Holder Notice lodged by Australian Style Group Pty Ltd dated 24 March 2014 (updated to reflect current registered shareholdings and percentage voting power) - Based on the Change of Substantial Holder Notice lodged by BEL dated 8 July 2016 (updated to reflect current percentage (2) voting power) - Based on the Change of Substantial Holder Notice lodged by QUE and OEQ dated 8 July 2016 (updated to reflect current (3)percentage voting power) - Based on the Change of Substantial Holder Notice lodged by Wilson Asset Management Group dated 4 October 2017 (4) (updated to reflect current percentage voting power)

-33 Issued on 10 December 2014 (refer KBC's ASX Announcement dated 19 December 2014: Appendix 3B and Further Detail Regarding Issuance of Loan Funded Shares) after receipt of shareholder approval at an annual general meeting held on 28 November 2014 (refer KBC's Notice of AGM released on ASX on 30 October 2014 and KBC's ASX announcement dated 1 December 2014: Results of AGM)
+41 Issued on 10 December 2014 (refer KBC's ASX Announcement dated 19 December 2014: Appendix 3B and Further Detail Regarding Issuance of Loan Funded Shares) after receipt of shareholder approval at an annual general meeting held on 28 November 2014 (refer KBC's Notice of AGM released on ASX on 30 October 2014 and KBC's ASX announcement dated 1 December 2014: Results of AGM)

-34 Keybridge issued Convertible Redeemable Promissory Notes on 30 June 2015 (refer KBC's ASX Announcement dated 18 June 2015: Appendix 3B) after receipt of shareholder approval on 28 November 2014 (refer KBC's Notice of AGM released on ASX on 30 October 2014 and KBC's ASX announcement dated 1 December 2014: Results of AGM).
+42 Keybridge issued Convertible Redeemable Promissory Notes on 30 June 2015 (refer KBC's ASX Announcement dated 18 June 2015: Appendix 3B) after receipt of shareholder approval on 28 November 2014 (refer KBC's Notice of AGM released on ASX on 30 October 2014 and KBC's ASX announcement dated 1 December 2014: Results of AGM).
 The notes have a face value of \$1.00, pays interest at 7% pa and matures on 31 July 2020 (unless redeemed or bought-back by Keybridge earlier).
 Further details are in Note 9 of the accompanying 6 financial statements and in the CRPN Prospectus (dated 17 June 2015) and ATO Class Ruling CR 2015/54.